Independent Reviewer of Terrorism Legislation: History

 When IRA terrorism spread to England in the mid-1970s, it was closely followed by UK-wide anti-terrorism laws and by a demand from Parliament that those laws be independently reviewed by a trusted and security-cleared person.
 Reviews of the Prevention of Terrorism (Temporary Provisions) Acts and the Northern Ireland (Emergency Provisions) Acts were carried out at various times between 1978 and 1984 by Lord Shackleton, Earl Jellicoe and Sir George Baker.

 In 1984 an annual review was instituted, in order better to inform the annual renewal debates that were then required.
-As explained to the House of Lords by Home Office Minister Lord Elton, the reviewer's function was to look at the use made of the statutory powers relating to terrorism and to consider, for example, whether any change in the pattern of their use needed to be drawn to the attention of Parliament.
+As explained to the House of Lords by Home Office Minister Lord Elton, the reviewer's function was to evaluate the use made of the statutory powers relating to terrorism and to consider, for example, whether any changes needed to be drawn to the attention of Parliament.
 The reviewer was to have access to all relevant papers, including sensitive security information and ministerial correspondence.
-He or she would not be a judge, but "a person whose reputation would lend authority to his conclusions, because some of the information which led him to his conclusions would not be published."
+The reviewer would not be a judge, but needed to be "a person whose reputation would lend authority to his conclusions, because some of the information which led him to his conclusions would not be published."

 Between 1984 and 2001, annual reports were produced by Sir Cyril Phillips, Viscount Colville and J.J.
 Rowe QC.
-On 11 September 2001, a few hours before the attacks on the World Trade Center, Lord Carlile of Berriew CBE QC was appointed as the Independent Reviewer of Terrorism Legislation.
+On 11 September 2001, a few hours before the attacks on the World Trade Center in New York City, Lord Carlile of Berriew CBE QC was appointed as the Independent Reviewer of Terrorism Legislation.
 The role was first put on a statutory basis in relation to control orders under the Prevention of Terrorism Act 2005.
 Lord Carlile was influential on Government thinking both before and after the 7/7 London attacks of 2005.
 He held the position for more than nine years, until he was replaced by David Anderson QC on 21 February 2011.

 Max Hill QC took over the post from 1 March 2017.
-He continued until 12 October 2018, after which he took up appointment as Director of Public Prosecutions.
+He continued until 12 October 2018, after which he left to take up appointment as Director of Public Prosecutions.
 At the time of his resignation, no appointment process had been launched to find a successor.
 As of May 2019, Jonathan Hall QC was appointed by the Home Secretary as the new Independent Reviewer of Terrorism Legislation.